integritee-network/substraTEE/README.md

 ## Overview

-The high level architecture of the implementation can be seen in the following image
+The high level architecture of the current implementation can be seen in the following diagram:

 ![Diagram](./substraTEE-worker-overview.svg)

 The main building blocks can be found in the following repositories:

-* [substraTEE-node](https://github.com/scs/substraTEE-node): A substrate node with a custom runtime module
+* [substraTEE-node](https://github.com/scs/substraTEE-node): (custom substrate node) A substrate node with a custom runtime module
-* [substraTEE-worker](https://github.com/scs/substraTEE-worker): A SGX-enabled service that performs a confidential state-transition-function
+* [substraTEE-worker](https://github.com/scs/substraTEE-worker) (client, worker-app, worker-enclave): A SGX-enabled service that performs a confidential state-transition-function

 ## Demo

-This repo will host a docker container to showcas basic functionality soon.
+This repo will host a docker container to showcase basic functionality soon.

 ## Acknowledgements